This innovative workshop will be delivered by Voice Scientist, Kerrie Obert.

 Local Taxi's are Riverside Taxi’s, 01206 397 563 and Topmarx Taxi’s, 01206 395 449.

 East Bergholt is a picturesque village in the heart of Constable Country.
 Complete with several village pubs, a shop, tea room and bakery, East Bergholt is an ideal retreat for teacher training events.
 The Gattinetts was the first disused farm sheds to be converted into a thriving business centre with a quaint, artistic feel.
-It is accessible by car with free onsite parking and Manningtree Station Lawford, Manningtree CO11 2LH, 0845 600 7245 is approx. 3.4 miles away.
+It is accessible by car with free onsite parking, the nearest station is Manningtree Station with Colchester North Station just a 20 minute taxi journey away.